thabeebjafran/customer-shopping-behavior-analysis/README.md

 An end-to-end data analytics project analyzing retail customer shopping behavior — from raw data to dashboard to stakeholder presentation.

+## Business Problem

+A retail company wanted to understand what drives customer purchasing decisions and repeat purchases — across demographics, product categories, and factors like discounts, reviews, and shipping preferences — in order to improve sales, engagement, and long-term loyalty.

+**Business question:** How can the company leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies?

+See [`business-problem.pdf`](./business-problem.pdf) for the full brief.

 ## Overview

 Analyzed 3,900 retail transactions to understand what drives customer purchasing decisions and repeat purchases — including discounts, reviews, seasons, and payment methods — and turned the findings into actionable business recommendations.